What are the top things to avoid during your Moscow tours?

 1. Taxi fraud

-The best way to use the taxi in Moscow is to use the online apps.
+The best way to use a taxi in Moscow is to use online apps.
 There're a lot of taxi applications now.
 You can find the most widely spread below:

 2. Photo scams

 There are many people in the street who would also be happy to take away your money.
-Among them are the doves or owls owners, famous people doubles, life-size puppets, street actors covered with golden or silver paint and others who persistently offer you to take a picture with them.
+Among them are the doves or owls owners, famous people doubles, life-size puppets, street actors covered with golden or silver paint, and others who persistently offer you to take a picture with them.
 They hardly ever mention the price of this photo.
 In most cases they make you take the picture together first and then start exacting your money, often in a rude and aggressive way.
-The problem is that they are never satisfied with the amount you give them, and are always itching for more.
-So we would rather recommend to avoid them and using their services.
+The problem is that they are never satisfied with the amount you give them and are always itching for more.
+So we would rather recommend avoiding them and using their services.